plai-group/admin-info/Travel.md

 ## Before your trip:
 * Make sure to familarize yourself with the [UBC Finance travel policy](https://finance.ubc.ca/procure-pay/expenditure-guidelines/travel-expenditures)
-* Fill the [Travel Request Form](https://plai.cs.ubc.ca/internal/travel-request/).
-You will need the following information:
-  * The conference name, dates, link
-  * Short description for the reason of your trip (usually this will be something like "I am doing a talk/poster on XYZ")
-  * Your travel itinerary/flight information (could be the link from google flight)
-  * Your accomodation info (could be a link)
-  * Estimated total cost
-  * If you want us to book the itinerary for you, please mention that in your message.
-We will need your full legal name and date of birth.
 * Your trip is finalized when you get approval from the lab manager that the spending is fine.
 Do not book your trip beforehand.
-* If you ask us to book the trip for you, you will receive confirmation that your trip is fine and the booking confirmation in your CS email.

 ## During your trip:
 Make sure to keep all the receipts you want to be reimbursed for during the trip, and get invoices when possible.
 This specially includes:
 * Invoice from hotel/accomodation provider
 * Boarding passes and other transportation tickets